Social-Emotional Development: Stages, Strategies, and What Teachers Need to Know

 Applying theory in classrooms can be tricky.
 Try these evidence-based approaches straight away.
 Hattie (2009) suggests feedback improves learner outcomes.
 Wiliam and Leahy (2015) promote formative assessment techniques.
 Black and Wiliam (1998) highlight its powerful effect.

-Gottman's emotion coaching helps learners understand feelings (Gottman, n.d.).
-There are five steps.
-First, notice the learner's emotion.
-Next, label the feeling.
-Then, validate their emotion.
-After this, set behaviour boundaries.
-Finally, help the learner problem-solve.
+Emotion coaching helps learners understand feelings through a clear adult routine: notice the learner's emotion, label the feeling, validate it, set behaviour boundaries, and help the learner problem-solve.

 This approach takes perhaps one minute but teaches the child that their emotions are valid, helps them develop language for feelings, models how to stay calm yourself, and solves the problem collaboratively.
 Over time, children internalise this framework and begin to coach themselves.